R8ndeer/imc-prosperity-3/README.md

 ### Macarons

-In Round 4, Magnificent Macarons, was introduced.
+In Round 4, Magnificent Macarons was introduced.
 Their fictional value was described as depending on external factors like hours of sunlight, sugar prices, shipping costs, tariffs, and storage capacity.
 Macarons could be traded on the local island exchange via a standard order book, or externally at fixed bid and ask prices, adjusted for im-/export and transportation fees.
 The position limit for Macarons was 75 units, with a conversion limit of 10 units per timestep.